 Bloggers and Online Media

-I’d put them on the 1-month notification list, but start marketing your book to them 2 months if you’re going for a very big blogger.
+I’d put most on the 1-month notification list, but start 2 months out if you’re going for a very big blogger.

 If you’re pitching really early for, let’s say a December/holiday issue and your book isn’t done consider making your cover a priority in this case.
 Why?
 Because while a cover needs to always be good, often holiday issues are especially “pretty” and your book cover should tie into the holiday it’s geared to.

 You can and should also use electronic copies, which can be a great way to deliver a book quickly and easily.
-We use BookFunnel for this, but BookSprout is also a great place to consider, too.
+We use BookFunnel for this, but BookSprout is also a great place to consider.

 Libraries, Bookstores, and Distribution